 For information about Illinois’s Firearms Restraining Order, see our page on Extreme Risk Protection Orders in Illinois.

-In Illinois, gun owners are generally required to possess a Firearm Owner’s Identification (FOID) card.
-The Department of State Police has the authority to revoke or temporarily suspend a FOID card if the holder loses his or her eligibility to possess guns.1 A person who receives a revocation notice must:2
+In Illinois, gun owners are generally required to possess a Firearm Owner’s Identification (FOID) card authorizing them to possess firearms.
+The Illinois Department of State Police (DSP) has the authority to revoke or temporarily suspend a FOID card if the holder becomes ineligible to possess guns.1 Under state law, a person who receives a FOID revocation notice must:2

 A violation of these requirements is a misdemeanor.
 If a person who receives a notice of revocation fails to comply with these requirements, the local law enforcement agency may petition the circuit court to issue a warrant to search for and seize the FOID card and firearms in the possession of that person.4